 Before you prepare your boat to be transported, you need to research and choose a reliable carrier.
-There are four important issues to take into account:

 - Authority: Whichever carrier you select must have the correct authority.
 Any legal carrier should be authorized by the Federal Motor Carrier Authority and the Federal DOT.
 These numbers should be in your carrier’s uShip profile information.
 The website SAFER allows you to verify your carrier by their MC and DOT license numbers.

 - Tracking: uShip Tracking is available directly through the uShip platform.
 If you’d like to stay on top of where your boat is, ask potential carriers about their tracking options, and be sure to ask them to keep their GPS on during your boat transport.
-Keep in mind, the best transporters are also great communicators.
+Keep in mind the best transporters are also great communicators.

 - Feedback: It is important to check a carrier’s references and track record.
-Look at their history, feedback rating and comments in one place on their uShip profile.
+Look at their history, feedback rating, and comments in one place on their uShip profile.

 Getting the Best Boat Transport Quote